fossasia/pslab-hardware/README.md

 * 4MHz, 4-channel Logic analyzer with 15 nS resolution.Voltage and Current Sources
 * SPI, I2C, UART outputs
 * On-board 2.4 GHz transceiver for wireless data acquisition.
 (Work in progress..)
-* Graphical Interfaces for Oscilloscope, Logic Analyser, streaming data, wireless acquisition, and several experiments developed that use a common framework which drastically reduces code required to incorporate control and plotting widgets.
+* Graphical Interfaces for Oscilloscope, Logic Analyser, streaming data, wireless acquisition and several experiments developed that use a common framework which drastically reduces code required to incorporate control and plotting widgets.
-* PSLab also has space for an ESP-12 module for WiFi access with access point / station mode.
+* PSLab also has space for an ESP-12 module for WiFi access with access point/ station mode.

 ### Advanced Controls
 * Advanced Controls with Oscilloscope
 * Data Logger
+* Logic Analyzer
 * Wireless Sensors (Work in progress…)
-* Logic Analyzer

 ### Block Diagram
 ![](docs/images/blockdiag.png)